alexferreiradev/alexferreiradev.github.io/blog/articles/2-test-containers.md

 However, in this article we did not cover how to use the testContainers with other web platform like Spring.
 In Addition, there are more libraries that integrate with docker in another languages.
 In the [testContainers's github account](https://github.com/testcontainers) there are a lot of repositories that the community create to share binds to anothers languages.

+If you like this content and want to talk more about a problem that you are facing in your day align with tests, you should book some time in [my calendly], it will be a pleasure to help you solve your problem.

 [1]: https://www.servermania.com/kb/articles/how-much-does-a-typical-home-server-cost/
 [2]: [https://blog.unimake.com.br/gemini/7-despesas-que-sua-empresa-vai-ter-com-um-servidor-de-backup-interno/]